vestalux/sljekyll/new-suggestions/articles/_posts/2017-02-07-books-featuring-robots.md

 To mark the opening of [the Science Museum's major new <cite>Robots</cite> exhibition](https://beta.sciencemuseum.org.uk/robots/), as well as the beginning of the [Radio 4 series <cite>The Rise of the Robots</cite>](http://www.bbc.co.uk/programmes/b08fg08m), we've picked out a selection of great books for all ages that feature robots.

+Prefer eBooks and eAudio?
+We've also put together a [Rise of the Robots OverDrive shelf](https://suffolklibraries.overdrive.com/collection/87587).

 Ever wondered why they're called 'robots'?
 Czech playwright Karel Čapek coined the word from the Czech verb 'robota', 'to work'.

-This list was compiled with the help of Lakenheath Library manager Chris Howard.
+This list was compiled with the help of Lakenheath Library manager Chris Howard and information and content librarian Lisa Brennan.

 ## Board books